BW-PTCT-Potluck-Planner/backend/README.md

 # API and DBMS for Potluck Planner

--- Checkout a branch (git checkout -b <branch-name>) every time you start work on a new feature.
-Make sure the feature + your name is in the title of the branch.
-Example: Read-Me-hdnye

 -- Open a Pull Request and add PL as a reviewer so they can perform a code review & merge with the master

 # Project Set-Up